stefanprodan/appmesh-eks/README.md

 * Kubernetes custom resources
     * `mesh.appmesh.k8s.aws` defines a logical boundary for network traffic between the services
-    * `virtualnode.appmesh.k8s.aws` defines a logical pointer to a Kubernetes ClusterIP service
+    * `virtualnode.appmesh.k8s.aws` defines a logical pointer to a Kubernetes workload
-    * `virtualservice.appmesh.k8s.aws` defines the routing rules for a service inside the mesh
+    * `virtualservice.appmesh.k8s.aws` defines the routing rules for a workload inside the mesh
-* CRD controller - keeps the custom resources in sync with the AppMesh control plane
+* CRD controller - keeps the custom resources in sync with the App Mesh control plane
-* Admission controller - injects the Envoy sidecar and assigns Kubernetes pods to AppMesh virtual nodes
+* Admission controller - injects the Envoy sidecar and assigns Kubernetes pods to App Mesh virtual nodes
 * Prometheus - collects and stores Envoy's metrics

 > Note that this is not an official AWS guide.
 The APIs are alpha and could change at any time.